12 Different Types of Ant Mounds

 Pyramid Ants (Dorymyrmex spp.), also known as cone ants, generally don’t have very large colonies and tend to be completely docile.
 They’re known for their more pointed thorax and the rotting coconut smell they give off when crushed.

 A pyramid ant mound is conical in shape, with a single entrance and a central crater that acts as ventilation.
 This gives their mounds a volcanic appearance.
+As they tend to prefer warmer climates, they’re generally adapted to life in sandier or drier soils.

 However, this is one of many genera of ants that are known to invade homes, meaning the invading colony won’t have a visible mound unless they’re trailing in from an outdoor colony.
-Strategically placed ant traps are usually the best line of defense against pyramid ants, sugar ants, thief ants, and pavement ants
+Strategically placed ant traps are usually the best line of defense against pyramid ants, sugar ants, thief ants, and pavement ants.

 #10 –Texas Leafcutter Ant Mound